CyberT33N/firejail-cheat-sheet/README.md

 <br><br>

 # Autostart

+a) Create a .profile file inside of /etc/firejail
+- There are the default profiles stored.

+b)
 1. Create a file like **yourappname.profile** inside of **~/.config/firejail**
 <br>2.
 Make sure that your .profile file has the exactly name like your app so as example firefox.profile
 <br>3.
 Edit your File and edit Rights look below for examples